Viral Video Shows Bronny James Smoking What Appears To Be Marijuana, Fans Come To His Defense

 A video that appears to show Bronny James smoking marijuana has gone viral, sparking many fans to come to the defense of the top high school basketball prospect and son of Los Angeles Lakers star LeBron James.

-As the New York Post’s Page Six reported, the viral clip shows the 15-year-old point guard smoking what many believed to be a blunt.
-The video was originally posted to his Instagram stories but soon removed, though not quickly enough as screenshots of the clip circulated on social media.
+As Page Six reported, the viral clip shows the 15-year-old point guard smoking what many believed to be a blunt.
+The video was originally posted to his Instagram stories, but was soon removed, though not quickly enough as screenshots of the clip circulated on social media.

 As the report noted, there were plenty of differing opinions on his actions.
 Though there was no confirmation that the cigar-shaped object contained marijuana, many believed that taking drugs was unwise for a teenager with aspirations of following his father’s footsteps into the NBA.

 Some joked that the younger James would be in trouble when his father returns with the family.
-LeBron James is leading the Los Angeles Lakers in the NBA Western Conference Finals from within the league’s bubble in Orlando, where many players have been without their families for weeks.
+LeBron James is currently leading the Los Angeles Lakers in the NBA Western Conference Finals from within the league’s bubble in Orlando, where many players have been without their families for weeks.

 But many others did not see the issue with Bronny James smoking, if that was indeed what he was doing in the clip.
 Others said that the high schooler is facing unfair scrutiny simply because of his dad’s fame.